yves-vogl/kots/design/read-only-registry.md

 ### Registry Settings page

 1. Registry settings page will have a checkbox named Read only.
-1. In aigapped environments this is always checked and disabled and all other fields can be modified.
+1. In aigapped environments this is always disabled
+   - if read-only set, all fields can be modiefied
+   - if read-only is not set, only user name and password can be modified (this matches current behavior)
 1. When Registry Settings are saved:
    - if read-only is true, a new release is created, but images are not pushed to the registry.
    - if read-only is false, current functionality is unchanged.